seleniumbase/SeleniumBase/help_docs/install_python_pip_git.md

 You can [download Git from here](http://git-scm.com/downloads).

-MAC-ONLY shortcut: (This step only works if you installed Homebrew in the previous step)
+macOS-ONLY shortcut: (This step only works if you installed Homebrew in the previous step)
 ```bash
 brew install git
 ```